UK's Islamic cleric appeals extradition to U.S.

 In April, the court ruled it lawful for Britain to extradite al-Masri, famed in the British media as a one-eyed radical with a metal hook for a hand, to the United States, where he could face a sentence of over 100 years in high security "Supermax" prisons.

-That ruling similarly applied to four other suspects - Barbar Ahmad, Syed Tahla Ahsan, Adel Abdul Bary and Khaled Al-Fawwaz - all incarcerated in Britain, three of whom have been under indictment for years in New York.
+That ruling similarly applied to Barbar Ahmad, Syed Tahla Ahsan, Adel Abdul Bary and Khaled Al-Fawwaz, all incarcerated in Britain, three of whom have been under indictment for years in New York.

 Lawyers for al-Masri had argued that such treatment would contravene his human rights.
 The appeal focuses on the risk of being subjected to "inhuman and degrading treatment" in such prisons, the sources said.